 Microbial control techniques are valuable components of integrated pest management (IPM) and offer advantages over chemical pesticides (Rosset and Moore 1997).
 Meanwhile, a number of fungal species have been studied, commercialised, and registered for the control of numerous insect pests.
 Products based on Beauveria bassiana (Balsamo) Vuillemin, Beauveria brongniartii (Sacc.)
 Petch, Metarhizium anisopliae (Metschnikoff) Sorokin, Paecilomyces fumusoroseus (Wize) Brown and Smith and Verticillium lecanii (Zimm) Viegas are applied in a number of countries (Keller, 2000).The cumulative impacts of entomopathogenic fungi-pest interactions cause alterations in normal physiology and development.
 Insects infected with specific fungal diseases exhibit feeding stimulation, followed by feeding reduction, and lastly reduced mobility, behavioral response, and migration pattern modifications (Khachatourians 1996).

-Entomopathogenic fungi have limited effect on non-targets and are a safer alternative to chemical pesticides in integrated pest management (Goettel and Hajek 2000; Pell et al. 2001).Entomo-pathogenous fungi are interesting biocontrol agents, due to their epizootics and pathogenicity (Devi et al. 2001).
+Entomopathogenic fungi have limited effect on non-targets and are a safer alternative to chemical pesticides in integrated pest management (Goettel and Hajek 2000; Pell et al. 2001).
+Entomopathogenic fungi are interesting biocontrol agents, due to their epizootics and pathogenicity (Devi et al. 2001).
 Among them, Beauveria and Metarhizium are the most studied fungus which infects many insect species in different parts of the world (Hajek and St. Leger 1994), being frequently isolated from mycosed insect corpses (Devi et al. 2001), and used as entomopathogenic agent in biological control programmes (Cruz et al. 2006; Dolci et al. 2006).

 Materials and methods